Insurance Adverse Action Notices: What They Mean and Your Rights

 Your Rights Under the FCRA

 The Fair Credit Reporting Act is the primary federal law protecting consumers when credit or consumer report data is used in insurance decisions.
+In October 2025, the CFPB published an interpretive rule clarifying the broad scope of federal preemption of state credit reporting laws under the FCRA — reinforcing that federal standards set the floor for your protections and establishing a more uniform national credit reporting system.
 When an insurer takes an adverse action based in whole or in part on information from a consumer reporting agency, your rights include:

 Right to Know the Reason

 The adverse action notice must include specific reasons for the decision — not general language.
-"Low credit score" alone may not be enough; the insurer should specify the contributing factors such as delinquent accounts or high utilization.
+"Low credit score" alone is not sufficient; the insurer must identify contributing factors such as delinquent accounts or high utilization.
+Up to four primary reasons must be provided in clear, consumer-friendly language.
+Examiners have flagged vague notices as a recurring compliance violation.

 Right to a Free Credit Report

-You are entitled to request a free copy of your consumer report from the reporting agency named in the notice.
-This must be requested within 60 days of receiving the adverse action notice.
-You can request this regardless of whether you already received your annual free report from AnnualCreditReport.com.
+You are entitled to request a free copy of your consumer report from the reporting agency named in the notice within 60 days of receiving the adverse action notice — regardless of whether you already received your annual free report from AnnualCreditReport.com.

 Right to Dispute Inaccurate Information

 If you find errors in the report that contributed to the adverse action, you have the right to dispute them.
-The consumer reporting agency must investigate and respond — typically within 30 days.
+The consumer reporting agency must conduct a reasonable investigation at no cost to you and respond — typically within 30 days.
+If the information cannot be verified, it must be corrected or removed.

 Right to Know the Reporting Agency